Like most things in the world, the recruitment industry has evolved considerably since its inception.

 This is where you need to decide whether you or your team have the know-how and / or time to properly read and make use of the results, or if it’s worth getting a 3rd party HR partner to do it for you so you can concentrate on your core competencies.
 When you outsource your HR function, this is generally part of the package.

 All in all, psychometric assessments are a great tool to add to your hiring arsenal.
 Full of insights for employers and hiring managers, these tests offer unique data to help you assess a candidate better and more easily.

-That being said, psychometric tests alone are not sufficient and are best combined with traditional hiring methods.
+That being said, psychometric testing alone is not sufficient and is best combined with traditional hiring methods.
 In doubt, best enquire with a local third party HR expert, as they can help answer any questions and rectify any uncertainties you might have.